A Revolutionary State Capital

 Tour: Cape Fear

-Harmony Hall, the headquarters of the Lenoir County Historical Association at the coordinates, can be viewed from the outside anytime.
+Harmony Hall, the headquarters of the Lenoir County Historical Association at the coordinates in Kinston, can be viewed from the outside anytime.
 It has limited regular hours, but also offers tours by appointment.

 Both it and our second stop are fully accessible.